 What is Pinot Noir?

-, where it reaches its apogée in the Grand Cru vineyards of the Côte d’Or, Pinot Noir is a particularly challenging and costly variety to cultivate.
+Native to Burgundy, where it reaches its apogée in the Grand Cru vineyards of the Côte d’Or, Pinot Noir is a particularly challenging and costly variety to cultivate.

 It requires a relatively cool climate -- not too cold and not too hot.
 Quality drops drastically when yields are too high.
 Pinot Noir demands so much more of the vine grower and the winemaker, both financially and in man-hours.
 It is a very old variety and prone to significant mutation, resulting in much greater number of clones than say, Cabernet Sauvignon or Merlot.